gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 After executing approximately 15,000 tasks, the IDE would encounter a delay of several seconds.
 The root cause was that much more information than needed was serialized via the Tooling API.
-Additionally to the fix, we added a test that ensures there will be no regression in the future.
-We could demonstrate a performance improvement of around 12%.
+We added a test to the fix to ensure there will be no future regression, demonstrating a performance improvement of around 12%.
 The environments that benefit from this fix are Android Studio, IntelliJ IDEA, Eclipse, and other Tooling API clients.

 <!-- ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^